AI prompts

 * [SQL interface][sql] including joins, aggregates, and transactions.

-scalability, and availability are explicit non-goals -- these are major sources of complexity in
+like performance, scalability, and availability are non-goals -- these are major sources of

-production-grade databases, which obscure the basic underlying concepts.
-Shortcuts have been taken
+complexity in production-grade databases, and obscure the basic underlying concepts.
+Shortcuts have

 ## Documentation

-* [Architecture guide](docs/architecture.md): overview of toyDB's architecture and implementation.
+* [Architecture guide](docs/architecture/index.md): a guided tour of toyDB's code and architecture.

 * [SQL examples](docs/examples.md): walkthrough of toyDB's SQL features.

-* [References](docs/references.md): books and other materials used while building toyDB.
+* [References](docs/references.md): research materials used while building toyDB.

 ## Usage